sst/guide/_chapters/best-practices-for-building-serverless-apps.md

 ### A new perspective

-Now nearly 3 years into working on Serverless Stack and building large scale Serverless applications, there are some common design patterns that we can confidently share with our readers.
+Now nearly 3 years into working on SST and building large scale Serverless applications, there are some common design patterns that we can confidently share with our readers.
 Additionally, Serverless as a technology and community has also matured to the point where there are reasonable answers for the above questions.

 This new addition to the guide is designed to lay out some of the best practices and give you a solid foundation to use Serverless at your company.
 You can be confident that as your application and team grows, you'll be on the right track for building something that scales.